microsoft/pxt-adafruit/docs/projects/lucky-wheel/code.md

-# Coding the number wheel
+# Coding the Lucky Wheel
 ### ~avatar avatar

 Make your @boardname@ into a tool for choosing a random number

 ### ~

-Let's create a number wheel for choosing a random number between 1 and 10!
+Feeling lucky?
+Let's create a spinning wheel that chooses a random number between 1 and 10!

 ## Duration: ~20 minutes